 In collaboration with the Berkley Center for Religion, Peace & World Affairs, the School of Foreign Service Dean's Office, and the Georgetown Office of Fellowships, Awards & Resources (GOFAR), CSJ hosts an annual symposium to feature summer social justice-based research from undergraduate fellows and recent alumni.
 Research is presented by the Education & Social Justice Summer Research Fellows, the David F. Andretta Summer Research Fellow, and representatives from the Raines Fellowship, Fulbright Fellowship, and Improving the Human Condition grant.

-CSJ supports the Georgetown Operating Theatre, a partnership of the Georgetown University Medical Center and Department of Performing Arts, in its annual production, Heart of the Harvey, an evening of 10-minute plays and other performance pieces around a medical theme.
-The performance is held in the recently renovated W. Proctor Harvey Clinical Ampitheater.
-The theme in 2017 is the human heart, in honor of Dr. Harvey's long career and significant contributions as a cardiologist.
+CSJ supports the Operating Theatre, a partnership of the Georgetown University Medical Center, in its annual production, Heart of the Harvey, an evening of 10-minute plays and other performance pieces around a medical theme that attempts to combine the art of medicine with the medicine of art.
+The annual April performance is held in the recently renovated W. Proctor Harvey Clinical Ampitheater.

 CSJ's HOME Program and its student organization, H.O.P.E., partner annually in November to host Hunger and Homelessness Week.
-Perhaps consider attending an event amplifying the voices of those experiencing homelessness like the Faces of Homelessness Panel or Street Sense Spoken word poetry.
-Questions and requests for accommodations can be sent to Melissa Bernard.
+The week typically includes an event amplifying the voices of those experiencing homelessness.

-Together with the Georgetown University Medical Center and the leadership of Dr. Bill Rebeck, Professor of Neuroscience, CSJ hosts the Regional Junior Science and Humanities Symposium for the DC metro area.
+Together with the Georgetown University Medical Center and under the leadership of Dr. Bill Rebeck, Professor of Neuroscience, CSJ hosts the Regional Junior Science and Humanities Symposium for the DC metro area.
 During the 2-day annual March symposium, over 150 area high school students have the opportunity to visit laboratories on and off campus, hear from keynote speakers, learn about research projects conducted by their peers, and attend seminars led by a professional scientists.
-In 2017, Georgetown will have hosted the Symposium for 55 years.
+In 2018, Georgetown hosted the Symposium for 56 years running.

-The Social Justice Send-Off is an annual, University-wide commencement event that celebrates graduating seniors who have engaged in social justice and public service work during their time at Georgetown and recognizes students who plan to pursue social justice and public service after graduation.
+The Social Justice Send-Off is an annual commencement event that celebrates graduating seniors who have engaged in social justice and public service work during their time at Georgetown and recognizes students who plan to pursue social justice and public service after graduation.
+The event is collaboratively planned with several campus units and is held at 10am on the Friday morning of Commencement Weekend.

-Social Justice Week is an annual week of events in Spring highlighting the broad and diverse social justice work conducted by departments and organizations across Georgetown's campus.
+Social Justice Week is an annual week of events in February highlighting the broad and diverse social justice work conducted by departments and organizations across Georgetown's campus.

-Throughout the academic year, CSJ offers workshops to support our students continued development as tutors, mentors, advocates, and community-based researchers, as well as their deepened understanding of social in/justice.
+Throughout the academic year, CSJ offers workshops to support our students' continued development as tutors, mentors, advocates, and community-based researchers, as well as to deepen their understanding of social in/justice.
 All Georgetown community members are welcome to attend the workshops.
-Requests for accommodations should be made one week prior to the workshop to akw28.